jxnl/blog/docs/index.md

 Currently working as an independent consultant.
 I use my expertise in recommendation systems to helps fast-growing startups build out their RAG applications.
 I am also the creator of [Instructor](https://jxnl.github.io/instructor), [Flight](https://jxnl.github.io/flight), and an ML and data science educator.

+If you have general questions for me trying something new, so just [make an issue](https://github.com/jxnl/blog/issues) and tag it with `question`.
+I'll try to answer it in a blog post.

 ## Support

 I want to support me, you can [sponsor me on github](https://github.com/sponsors/jxnl).
 I don't want to start a substack, but I do want to write more.
 So this will fund my morning coffee and tea.